 Gifts-in-Kind Policy

-Rod Library welcomes gifts of books, commercial sound recordings, commercial videos, and other materials for the Library's collection.
+Rod Library welcomes gifts of books, commercial sound recordings, commercial videos, and other materials for the Library's general collections.
 Gifts supplement the Library's purchase and licensing of materials, providing items otherwise unavailable, replacing lost or worn materials, or furnishing additional copies of heavily used resources.
 However, given the costs associated with reviewing and processing gifts, the Library is able to add only materials that support the University’s needs.

 Making A Donation